MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/view-reports-for-atp.md

 ## What if the reports aren't showing data?

 If you are not seeing data in your Defender for Office 365 reports, double-check that your policies are set up correctly.
-Your organization must have [Safe Links policies](set-up-atp-safe-links-policies.md) and [Safe Attachments policies](set-up-atp-safe-attachments-policies.md) defined in order for ATP protection to be in place.
+Your organization must have [Safe Links policies](set-up-atp-safe-links-policies.md) and [Safe Attachments policies](set-up-atp-safe-attachments-policies.md) defined in order for Defender for Office 365 protection to be in place.
 Also see [Anti-spam and anti-malware protection](anti-spam-and-anti-malware-protection.md).

 ## Related topics